Sami-Jaffri/COSC421-Final-Project/README.md

 ### What have others done to solve this (or a similar problem)?
 Previous studies have used network science to model disease interactions (e.g., the diseasome) and explore drug repurposing opportunities by analyzing shared molecular pathways.
 For example:
-- **Network Medicine**: Researchers like Barabási et al. used molecular networks to uncover comorbidities and shared genetic bases among diseases.
+- **Network Medicine**: Researchers like Barabási used molecular networks to uncover comorbidities and shared genetic bases among diseases (diseasome).
 - **Jaccard Coefficient Analysis**: Similarity metrics identified potential drug repurposing opportunities based on shared biological pathways.

-While these efforts advanced scientific understanding, they were not tailored for direct patient or practitioner use.
+While these efforts advanced scientific understanding, they were not tailored for direct patient or practitioner use which is how we differ.
+Our research and our goal is to create a tool which can be understood easily to the average individual.
+Many people dont understand what drug they're using or how it's affecting them regardless of wheter or not a doctor had explained previously.

 ---